ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/5_create_newsletter_form.md

 [[= include_file('code_samples/tutorials/page_tutorial/templates/fields/form_field.html.twig') =]]
 ```

-Next, assign the template to the Page.
+Next, assign the template to the page.
 In `config/packages/views.yaml`, at the same level as `pagelayout`, add:

 ``` yaml
 [[= include_file('code_samples/tutorials/page_tutorial/config/packages/views.yaml', 7, 9) =]]
 ```

-Clear the cache by running `bin/console cache:clear` and refresh the Page to see the results.
+Clear the cache by running `bin/console cache:clear` and refresh the page to see the results.

 ### Configure the Form field